indeedeng/iwf/README.md

 **But in iWF, it's all builtin, and user application just needs a few lines of code!**

 ![flow with RPC](https://user-images.githubusercontent.com/4523955/234930263-40b98ca7-4401-44fa-af8a-32d5ae075438.png)

+Note that the read+write locking in RPC is [WIP](https://github.com/indeedeng/iwf/issues/305).

 ### Signal Channel vs RPC